IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 Your Pancreas has a main important function, the secretion of digestive enzymes.

-These enzymes Help chemical breakdown of various food particles thus helping its absorption from the intestine.
+These enzymes help the chemical breakdown of various food particles, thus helping their absorption from the intestine.

 When the pancreatic secretions are decreased, the food you will eat won’t be absorbed well.

 It is a rare condition, commonly due to chronic inflammation of the pancreas (as in heavy alcoholics) or obstruction of its duct by stone or tumor.

 Does IBS cause Yellow Mucus in The stool?

 IBS commonly leads to increased mucus amounts in the stool.
 The mucus in IBS stool is often yellowish or white.
 Studies estimate that about 50% of IBS patients may have white or yellow mucus in their stool.
 Mucus in stool with IBS can also result from a new infection, IBD, malabsorption, etc. So, consult your doctor if you have abnormal symptoms such as bloody stools, fever, or any atypical symptoms not consistent with IBS.

 Does IBS cause Oily yellow stool?

 IBS Stools may be yellowish in color in patients with IBS (especially those with the diarrhea-predominant type.
 However, Fatty or oily stool is not typical for IBS, and it may be a sign of food intolerance, celiac disease, or pancreatic disease.
 So, consult your doctor if you consistently experience oily or fatty stools.